 A Story about Affirmations & Doing Hard Things:

 We often overlook the power of affirmations.
 I’ll never forget my very first visit to the beach as a solo traveler, I sat in my hotel for ages working up the courage to go downstairs and swim in the Adriatic sea.
-In my vacation planning, I’d specifically chose the city of Zadar, Croatia because of the opportunity to swim right up to a sea organ built into the sea wall but when I arrived at my destination and realized what a popular (and crowded) swimming spot the sea organ was- I was mortified.
+In my vacation planning, I’d specifically chosen the city of Zadar, Croatia because of the opportunity to swim right up to a sea organ built into the sea wall but when I arrived at my destination and realized what a popular (and crowded) swimming spot the sea organ was- I was mortified.

 As a plus size traveler, being in a bathing suit alone in front of a crowd is many magnitudes more difficult than dining alone.
 I stayed in my hotel room until a kind friend texted me from thousands of miles away, with simple words affirming my body’s right to enjoy swimming in the sea just as much as any other body.
 Clutching those words to myself, I marched down to the sea organ and plunged into the gentle embrace of the Adriatic Sea.